gatsbyjs/gatsby/docs/docs/recipes/styling-css.md

 - A [Gatsby site](/docs/quick-start)
 - The [Gatsby CLI](/docs/gatsby-cli/) installed
-- Choosing a font package from [Fontsource](https://github.com/fontsource/fontsource)
+- A chosen font package from [Fontsource](https://github.com/fontsource/fontsource)

 ### Directions

-This is an installation example using Open Sans, applicable to all other fonts searchable via [NPM](https://www.npmjs.com/) or the [packages](https://github.com/fontsource/fontsource/tree/master/packages) directory in the repository.
+This example shows how to set up the [Open Sans](https://fonts.google.com/specimen/Open+Sans) font.
+If you have a different Google Font you want to use, you can find the corresponding package in [NPM](https://www.npmjs.com/search?q=fontsource) or the [packages directory in the Fontsource repository](https://github.com/fontsource/fontsource/tree/master/packages).

 1. Run `npm install fontsource-open-sans` to download the necessary package files.
-If you wish to use a different typeface, search up `fontsource-<insert font name>` on [NPM](https://www.npmjs.com/) for specific instructions tailored to that font.

 2. Then within your app entry file or site component, import it in.
 In Gatsby, you could choose to import it into a layout template (`layout.js`), page component (`index.js`), or `gatsby-browser.js`.